Standing Rock vs. President Trump

 If Malia Obama, eldest daughter of former President Obama, standing and marching in protest to your actions isn’t clear enough, Mr. Trump, then maybe the dozens of military veterans returning to stand between the peaceful protestors at Standing Rock and the militarized security forces will be.
 In December there were approximately 1,000 veterans there in support.
 And to be clear, those are United States of America veterans, Mr. President.

 Aside from over-ruling Obama’s decision, I question the logic of the construction of the pipeline.
-The pipeline is supposed to be constructed over the Missouri River.
-Pipelines aren’t bridges.
-If a bridge collapses, it will leave a mess of cement and metal in its wake, a mere headache in comparison to the catastrophe a burst pipeline would present.
-The oil would pollute the waterways and corrupt the surrounding environment.
+The pipeline is supposed to be constructed under Lake Oahe.
 With pipelines, though, it is never a matter of if it will burst, but when.
-Not only that, but while I appreciate the idea of creating jobs for Americans by having us mold the metal into pipes and construct the pipeline, etc. it is only a short-term solution.
+The catastrophic effects of the pipeline bursting include the pollution of the drinking water that supplies the Standing Rock reservation.
+In addition, while I appreciate the idea of creating jobs for Americans by having us mold the metal into pipes and construct the pipeline, etc. it is only a short-term solution.
 Once the pipeline is constructed, there won’t be a need for 32,000 workers.
 By contrast, there would always be a need for renewable resources engineers and workers.
 There will need to be people innovating in energy gathering, usage, building, and more.
-(CORRECTION: The pipeline is to be built under Lake Oahe, though if it should burst, I remain firm in the belief that it will have lingering damaging consequences.)

 My final plea is for you to look past your ego and profits, Mr. President, to look past the next four years, beyond your own presidency to the fate of our country, our world, and our environment.
 If there is a fight against injustice to be fought, you can count on people making the hard choice and being there.